 What documents are required to open a Zerodha account as an NRI?

-Non-Resident Indian (NRI) Zerodha accounts can only be opened offline, unlike regular accounts.
+Non-Resident Indian (NRI) Zerodha accounts can only be opened offline, unlike resident individual accounts that can be opened online.
 The documents required to open a Zerodha account as an NRI varies based on the type of NRI account.
 They are as follows:

 Portfolio Investment Scheme (PIS) account: